smasongarrison/D3mirt/README.md

 ```

 Constructs can be included in the analysis by creating one or more
 nested lists that indicate what items belong to what construct.
+Such a
+nested list can contain all items in the set down to a single item.
 From
 this, the `D3mirt()` function finds the average direction of the subset
-of items contained in each construct list by adding and normalizing the
+of items contained in each nested list by adding and normalizing the
 direction cosines for the items and scaling the construct direction
-vector to an arbitrary length (length can be user adjusted) so that the
+vector to an arbitrary length (length can be adjusted by user) so that
-the arrows can be seen when plotting.
+the the arrows can be seen when plotting.

 The construct vector arrows can contribute to the analysis by (a)
 visualizing the average direction for a subset set of items, and (b)